64robots/nova-fields/docs/custom.md

 ### itemWrapperClasses

-Sets the classes to be displayed wrapping the item.
+Sets the classes to be displayed wrapping the item (applied to each item in the detail view).

 ```php
 Row::make('Lines', [